SeldonIO/seldon-deploy-operator/openshift-full-setup/README.md

 First do an `oc login`.
 Then run the install scripts in this order:

 1. EFK
-2. Prometheus
+2. Prometheus cluster monitoring (or community operator but cluster monitoring preferred)
 3. Istio
 4. Knative-serving
 5. Knative-eventing
-6. Seldon
-7. Request logger

 Next install Seldon Deploy.
 This is [the usual install](https://deploy.seldon.io) but with an OpenShift-specific helm values file.